5th Year Weekly Grinds

 Many of the online class sessions will also feature short video clips to add to the learning experience, encourage student engagement and invite questions and discussion.

-The three Leaving Cert History modules that feature in Fifth Year are;
+The three Leaving Cert History modules that feature in Fifth Year are:

-1. Dictatorship and Democracy, 1920-1945.
-(Compulsory documents section will feature from this module in the 2024 and 2025 state examinations).
+1. Movements for Political and Social Reform, 1870-1914.
+(Compulsory documents section will feature from this module in the 2026 and 2027 state examinations).

 2. Sovereignty and Partition, 1912-1949.